arnogranier/attention-pc/README.md

 # Precision estimation and second-order prediction errors in cortical circuits

-This repository includes code to reproduce the results of the paper "Precision estimation and second-order prediction errors in cortical circuits" [preprint](https://arxiv.org/abs/2309.16046).
+This repository includes code to reproduce the results of the paper [Precision estimation and second-order prediction errors in cortical circuits](https://arxiv.org/abs/2309.16046).

 This is written in [Julia](https://julialang.org/) and make use of packages `Random.jl`, `Distributions.jl`, `Plots.jl`, `LinearAlgebra.jl`, `LaTeXStrings.jl`.